JCMS: Journal of Common Market Studies

 Languages you can read

-Please observe the deadlines indicated in the invitation send to you by email.
-Send your review of max.
-450 words to us by email preferably in a Word attachment, called ‘JCMS-author’s surname-your surname’.
-Please email your review to firstname.lastname@example.org
+Please observe the deadlines indicated in the invitation email.
+Send the review of max.
+450 words to the book review editors by email preferably in a Word attachment, called ‘JCMS-book author’s surname-=-reviewer’s surname’.
+Please email your review to JCMSBookReviews@eui.eu.

 Important: In terms of house style, the following format for titles should be used.